Pretz333/pretz.dev/README.md

 - [ ] Add little chain links for after each header.
 The links already exist (and are on the sidebar), but this may be a more obvious way of making it clear that it's a link
 - [ ] Change the sidebar to indicate what part of the page they are on
 - [ ] Theme switcher
+- [ ] Add the "active-tab" class on the li's in the "On this page" section

 ### Code Cleanup Steps